bhavyaajainn/Finlearn/README.md

 ## Inspiration
 We noticed a huge gap in how financial literacy is taught — it's often dull, generic, and disconnected from the real financial decisions people make every day.
 Most tools feel like textbooks, not companions.
 We wanted to change that.
-We envisioned **FinLearn AI** as a daily, personalized financial learning assistant — one that makes understanding finance engaging, relevant, and actionable.
+We envisioned **FinLearn AI** as a daily, personalized financial learning hub — one that makes understanding finance engaging, relevant, and actionable.
 We were inspired by how people already consume bite-sized content (like social media reels or news notifications) and thought: *why can’t learning money be just as intuitive and habit-forming?*

 ## What it does
 **FinLearn AI** is a personalized financial literacy companion that empowers users to: